-Enthalpy Analytical, Inc., is a tobacco testing laboratory that performs smoke analyses and tobacco constituent testing for cigarette filler, e-cigarette cartridges, and other tobacco products.
+Enthalpy Analytical, Inc., performs smoke analyses and tobacco constituent testing for cigarette filler, e-cigarette cartridges, and other tobacco products.

 Epithelix Sárl manufactures and sells human tissue for use in in vitro testing.
 It specialises in respiratory tissues, with its main product being MucilAir™, a three-dimensional human airway epithelia construct.
 The company offers MucilAir samples to labs that wish to see how well they work in testing applications.
 It also provides contract testing for various acute and chronic in vitro studies, including inhalational toxicity and drug delivery testing.

 Genetic Resources Core Facility provides equipment and services for use in human genomics studies, including cell culture and cell line establishment.
 It also assists with project design and custom assay development.
 Based at the Hopkins School of Medicine in Baltimore.

 Genetica provides a range of DNA testing services and cell line authentication, including mycoplasma contamination tests for cell cultures.

 Genoskin provides skin model testing kits developed from donated human skin for use in efficacy and toxicity studies.
 The company also is developing ex vivo human inflammatory skin models and skin cancer models.

 Gentronix provides genotoxicity screening tests and services.
 Some of its patented screens offer the ability to detect all known classes of genotoxin.
 For compounds that show genotoxicity, the company offers chemistry consulting services on reducing genotoxicity early in product discovery.